Communication Disorders Summer Program

-The College of Education will offer a three and a half week study abroad program in China, Thailand, and Cambodia.
+The College of Education will offer a three and a half week study abroad program in China, Singapore, Malaysia, and Indonesia.
 Course work will be taught by Dr. Sumalai Maroonroge and will focus on sound and hearing with related disorders, prevention, assessment, and remedies.
 Students will be able to receive clinical experience through use of the Speech and audiology Clinic facilities at Mahidol University.
 The location also gives an opportunity to understand how culture, economic environment, and shortage of trained therapists influence the evaluation and treatment of people with communication disorders.

 While in Asia, students will be working with the local speech pathologists and audiologists or technicians for evaluation and intervention.
 Additional field excursions may include the former palace of the Ming and Qing dynasties, Temple of Heaven Park, Chinese acrobatics, the Beijing Opera, Speech & Hearing Center, the Grand Palace and floating market of Bangkok, Phuket, sightseeing in Chiang Mai, visit to the hill tribes of northern Thailand, and Pattaya.
-Included in the program estimated cost of $3,800 are all scheduled program activities, housing, transportation, admissions fees and guide fee.
-(Program Flyer)
+Included in the program estimated cost are all scheduled program activities, housing, transportation, admissions fees and guide fee.

 Students will reside in hotels.

-Estimated program cost is $3,800, excluding the roundtrip airfare to Thailand and TAMIU tuition/fees
+Estimated program cost excludes the roundtrip airfare to Thailand and TAMIU tuition/fees